-Stay in your price range.
+Stay in your price range

 Looking at different vacation properties and seeing how luxurious some can be (not to mention the priceless views) can often lead to unrealistic expectations.
 Establish a budget, and stick to it throughout this process.
 Don’t look at homes you can’t afford, as this will only lead to disappointment.

-Buying a home—particularly a vacation home—in an area you’ve never been to can have the opposite effect you intended.
-Make sure you’re familiar with the town before automatically buying a house under the assumption you’ll love the area.
+Buying a home—particularly a vacation home—in an area you’ve never been to can have the opposite effect of what you intended.
+Make sure you’re familiar with the town before buying a house under the assumption you’ll love the area.
 Try renting a home in the area a few times before jumping right in and making the investment.

-Do your research.
+Do your research

 If you plan on renting out a property, research the rules on how often you can rent, and be sure to comply with any state and county regulations (homeowner’s association, city boards, etc.).
 The same goes for researching an agent who knows the market well and can guide you in the right direction.